yuniorcf/Data_science_projects/Hotel_booking_demand/readme.md

 # 1. Dataset:

 This dataset consists of booking data from a city hotel and a resort hotel.
 It includes many details about the bookings, including room specifications, the length of stay, the time between booking and stay, whether the booking was canceled, and how the booking was made.
-For more details about dataset prease refers to the next link.
+For more details about dataset please refers to the next link.
 The original idea was taken from [Datacamp](https://www.datacamp.com) and tested on [Kaggle](https://www.kaggle.com) platform.

 [Source](https://www.kaggle.com/jessemostipak/hotel-booking-demand/) and [license](https://creativecommons.org/licenses/by/4.0/) of data.